Illinois became the first state to eliminate cash bail. Here’s how it’s working.

 Officials in Cook County say implementation has been seamless, but the new policy put a strain on resources elsewhere in Illinois.

-Mayes spent 14 months behind bars, awaiting trial for an aggravated battery charge after a fight with a family member.
-The judge had set her bond at $250,000 during a 30-second court hearing, and Mayes couldn’t come close to paying the 10% up front it would take to be released.
+Mayes spent 14 months behind bars awaiting trial for an aggravated battery charge after a fight with a family member.
+The judge set her bond at $250,000 during a 30-second court hearing, and Mayes couldn’t come close to paying the 10% up front it would take to be released.

-Now, Mayes is an activist with the Chicago community bond fund, the same group that helped pay her bail securing her pretrial release.
+Now, Mayes is an activist with the Chicago community bond fund, the same group that helped pay her bail and secured her pretrial release.
 She was ecstatic when Illinois became the first state to abolish cash bail three months ago.

 “People need to see this, because our kids are coming behind this,” Mayes said.
 “We can’t leave [the old system] to them.”